THESE WORKSHOPS ARE AN OPPORTUNITY TO MEET LIKE-MINDED PEOPLE FROM AROUND THE WORLD.

-OUR CURRENT WORKSHOPS ARE SHOWN ABOVE, HOWEVER IF YOU WOULD LIKE ONE ORGANISED AT YOUR LOCATION, PLEASE GET IN TOUCH WITH US.
+OUR CURRENT WORKSHOPS ARE SHOWN BELOW, HOWEVER IF YOU WOULD LIKE ONE ORGANISED AT YOUR LOCATION, PLEASE GET IN TOUCH WITH US.

 These workshops are an opportunity to meet like-minded people from around the world and to learn more about the material art forms of appliqué, sashiko, kogin and boro.
 We look forward to meeting you.